THE BEST CYCLING SUNGLASSES

 Miles put the arms under the helmet straps to keep them in place.
 I know, this is probably violating some Velominati rule.
 Roka also makes this in a slightly smaller SL-1 version but the difference is in the height rather than the width of the glasses.

 We agreed the lens on these Roka cycling glasses were first-rate.
-The lens is crystal clear and field of vision in every direction is fully protected and totally unimpeded.
+The lens is crystal clear and the field of vision in every direction is fully protected and totally unimpeded.

 I also found the colors to be truer than nearly every other pair of sunglasses we tested though they don’t give you the pop that others do.